rust-lang/rfcs/text/0000-non-ascii-idents.md

 * Which context is adequate for confusable detection: file, current scope, crate?
 * Should [ZWNJ and ZWJ be allowed in identifiers][TR31Layout]?
+* How are non-ASCII idents best supported in debuggers?
+* Which name mangling scheme is used by the compiler?

 [PEP 3131]: https://www.python.org/dev/peps/pep-3131/
 [UAX31]: http://www.unicode.org/reports/tr31/